 - after adding coconut, stir the mixture continuously on medium flame.

-- switch off the flame while the mixture looks dry, lumpy, and leaves the surface of the pan.
+- switch off the flame while the mixture looks dry, and lumpy and leaves the surface of the pan.

 - rest kopra pak for 4-5 hrs at room temperature, so it will set into pieces.